seungwoo-stat/L1centrality/README.md

 ## References

 Seungwoo Kang and Hee-Seok Oh.
-On a Notion of Graph Centrality based on *L*<sub>1</sub> Data Depth.
+On a Notion of Graph Centrality Based on *L*<sub>1</sub> Data Depth.
 Technical Report.
 2023.